BasitKhan03/NSOFT-App/README.md

 # NSOFT-App

-NSOFT is a moblie application for employee management and attendance built using React Native for both iOS & Android
+NSOFT is a mobile application for employee management and attendance built using React Native for both iOS & Android